mekkablue/EditGlyphData-Scripts/README.md

 ```

 Then, in EditGlyphData.app, hold down the Opt key, and pick *Script > Reload Scripts* (Cmd-Opt-Shift-Y), or restart the app.

-## Scripts

-* **Recount Unicodes from First Encoded Glyph:** Will reset Unicode values for each selected glyph, starting with the value of the first encoded glyph.
-Will add 1 for each subsequent glyph.
-	* Option: `App.defaults["com.mekkablue.RecountUnicodes.skipUnencoded"] = False`: set to `False` if entries without a Unicode value should receive a Unicode value; set to `True` if unencoded entries should remain without a Unicode value

 ## License